 BASIC files may also be used as classes.
 When they are, all the functions and subroutines in the BASIC file are exposed as methods (there are no private methods in BASIC yet).
-Any BASIC code that is not in a function or subroutine is gathered into a method called program.
+Any BASIC code that is not in a function or subroutine is not accessible.